 |Security||In terms of security, SiteGround takes care of the majority of the threats, while Bluehost provides only the basics.|

-At the same time, the providers are quite different, and not all users will need such service that SiteGround offers.
-So for personal sites and small online businesses that are just getting started – Bluehost is more than a viable option.
+At the same time, the providers are quite different, and some users will need different features than what SiteGround offers.
+So for a cheaper price and more beginner-friendly hosting provider, you can certainly pick Bluehost.

 Alternatives to SiteGround and Bluehost